-Loan officers at a bank or a credit union or other lending institution are employees who work to sell and process mortgages and other loans originated by their employer.
-They often have a wide variety of loans types to draw from, but all loans originate from one lending institution.
+A bank loan officers at a bank or a credit union or other lending institution are employees who work to sell and process mortgages and other loans originated by their employer.
+They often have a wide variety of loan types to draw from, but all loans originate from one lending institution.

 The loan officer takes your application and works to find a home loan that suits your needs.
 If your personal credit is approved, the officer moves forward to process the purchase.